HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Keep these factors in mind when using the fuel level to your advantage in emergency situations.

-#### ECFR Coolant Flow.
+### ECFR Coolant Flow.
 This parameter indicates the volume of coolant liquid flowing through the ECFR per second.
 This parameter is measured in cubic meters per second.
 The minimum value of this parameter is 4 m^3/s @ 20% coolant flow setpoint.
 The maximum value of this parameter is 20 m^3/s @ 100% coolant flow setpoint.
 **This parameter directly influences the ECFR reactivity**.

-#### Helium Buildup Level.
+### Helium Buildup Level.
 This parameter indicates the amount of Helium contained within the ECFR.
 This parameter is measured in percent.
 **This parameter directly influences the ECFR reactivity.
 Security personnel is required to regularly check the value of this parameter.**
 **The normal values of this parameter are within 30 to 50%.** Anything below may cause rapid temperature drop and anything above can cause its rapid increase.
 The higher the ECFR temperature, the faster the Helium buildup is going to increase.
+*Read further for instructions on managing the Helium buildup level.*

-#### Barium Buildup Level.
+### Barium Buildup Level.
 This parameter indicates the amount of Barium contained within the ECFR.
 This parameter is measured in percent.
 **This parameter directly influences the ECFR reactivity.
 Security personnel is required to regularly check the value of this parameter.**
 **The normal values of this parameter depend on the current condition of the ECFR and intentions of the Security personnel.** The higher the Barium buildup, the lower the reactivity of the ECFR.
+*Read further for instructions on managing the Barium buildup level.*

-### ECFR systems.
+## ECFR systems.
 This topic covers all of the ECFR systems, their significance for Security personnel as well as their influence on operations.

-#### ECFR Safeguards.
+### ECFR Safeguards.
 _This system is currently Work In Progress..._

-#### ECFR Lasers.
+### ECFR Lasers.
 The ECFR has a set of four reactor lasers designed to directly control the reactivity.
 The parameter responsible for altering the reactivity is *laser boost*.
 The higher the laser boost, the higher the reactivity.
 This system influences the reactor operations insignificantly.
 During an emergency, this system generally has the lowest priority for a security guard.

-#### ECFR Main Coolant Pumps.
+### ECFR Main Coolant Pumps.
 The ECFR has a set of two main coolant pumps designed to directly control the reactivity and keep the ECFR systems cool.
 The parameter responsible for altering the reactivity is *coolant flow*.
 The higher the coolant flow, the lower the reactivity.
 Security personnel is required to regularly check the *coolant pump strain level*, which is affected by the flow setpoint.
 **In case of high strain alarm sounding, the Security personnel is required to immediately turn the coolant pump(s) off or lower the flow setpoint to minimum, depending on the overall status, to drop the strain level.** Ignoring the high strain alarm may lead to coolant pump motor failure and its unavailability.
 Engineer personnel is able to repair the coolant pump motor(s).
 **This system causes significant influence on the reactor operations.
 During an emergency, this system, as well as the exhaust system (described below), generally has the highest priority for a security guard.**

-#### ECFR Exhaust System.
+### ECFR Exhaust System.
 The ECFR has the exhaust system in place to rapidly and effectively fight off the *Helium buildup* and, consequently, to decrease the ECFR reactivity.
-The exhaust system has 3 controls: the exhaust system coolant pump, the Helium vent valve and the Barium injection valve.
+The exhaust system has 3 controls: the exhaust system cooling, the Helium vent valve and the Barium injection valve.
-- The *exhaust system coolant pump* is the primary component of the entire exhaust system.
-It cools down the exhaust system down to 300 Kelvin. **The effectiveness of this pump is dependent on the main coolant pump power.
-The higher it is, the more powerful the exhaust system pump gets.
-If the main coolant pumps are off, this pump is useless.**
+- The *exhaust system cooling* is the primary component of the entire exhaust system.
+It cools down the exhaust system down to 300 Kelvin. **The effectiveness of it is dependent on the main coolant pump power.
+The higher it is, the more powerful the exhaust system cooling gets.
+If the main coolant pumps are off, the exhaust system cooling is useless.**
 - The *Barium injection valve* controls the amount of Barium being injected into the ECFR.
 Barium itself is responsible for reducing the reactivity.
 It does **not** affect the Helium buildup level. **Injecting Barium causes the exhaust system load to increase, without increasing its temperature.**
 - The *Helium vent valve* controls the amount of Helium being vented out of the ECFR.
 Helium itself is responsible for increasing the reactivity.
 It is **not** dependent on the Barium buildup level. **Venting Helium causes the exhaust system temperature to increase, without increasing its load.**